spsforks/SCons-scons-wiki/WikiUsers/WilliamDeegan.md

 I'm the founder of Bad Dog Consulting, we specialize in build and regression automation (aka CM).

-I've been using scons for about 4 years for building on linux, solaris, and windows.
+I've been using SCons since 2005 for building on linux, solaris, and windows.

 I am one of two co-manager's of the project along with [GaryOberbrunner](GaryOberbrunner)